SURVEY & ARTILLERY (cont'd)

 It was built by several companies like MORIN, LADOIS and S-L. A short version of the users' instructions was glued on both sides of the wooden casing (printed by Delagrave et Cie).
 Late 19th until early 20th century.
 This compass is equipped with an alidade that could be used both with the compass needle to take azimutal bearings and with the clinometer to measure elevation angles.
 The magnetic needle oscillations can be slowed by depressing a thin piston gliding through the transit locking screw.
 The clinometer scale is printed inverted so as to be read in the mirror.
 It was one of the major official compasses used in the French Army during WWI.

-(Drawing at right: French Infantry petty officers manual 1914/15)
+(Fig. at right: French Infantry petty officers manual 1914/15 in which the compass is still designated "du capitaine Peigné")

 Compass system by Gen. PEIGNÉ in the MORIN catalogue for 1930